 Note 7: High school events worldwide will not be included in WAGRTM.
 For example, in the USA, this is usually grades 9-12, that is, the four years before entering college.

-The Committee shall consider proposals for inclusion of any events as Counting Events at any time and the final selection of Counting Events shall be at the sole discretion of the Committee.
+The Committee will consider proposals for inclusion of new events to WAGR at any time, as long as event dates are confirmed two months in advance of the first round of the event.
+The final selection of Counting Events will be at the sole discretion of the Committee.
+To submit a new event for consideration, please contact email@example.com or firstname.lastname@example.org.